 Without them, organic cotton crops have to fend off all kinds of pests on their own and also get less nutrients from the soil (that fertilizers provide).

-Supima, the promotional organization of the American pima cotton growers, says, “Organic American Pima is available in very limited quantities on an annual basis … Typical production levels for this cotton are less than 1% of the entire American Pima crop.”
+Supima, the promotional organization of the American pima cotton growers, says, “Organic American Pima is available in very limited quantities on an annual basis… Typical production levels for this cotton are less than 1% of the entire American Pima crop.”
 Neither of the top-rated organic sheets we found and tested seem to be made of extra-long-staple cotton, which is probably why they felt rougher.
-These sets also shrank more, perhaps because they were not treated with any wrinkle-resisting finishes or shrinkage-control finishes.
+These sets also shrank more, perhaps because they were not treated with any wrinkle-resistant finishes or shrinkage-control finishes.

 Some readers asked about sheets made from microfiber, bamboo (viscose rayon), and lyocell (another type of rayon).
 After spending 13 hours researching the topic and interviewing experts, we opted not to test any of these types of sheets.
 Microfiber fabric releases synthetic threads that pollute lakes and oceans.
 Bamboo viscose rayon is produced with a solvent that can cause air and water pollution (as well harm workers), even if it doesn’t affect the end product.
 Lyocell—often sold under the brand name Tencel—is promising, as it’s less environmentally impactful than some textiles, but we found that lyocell sheets were more expensive than cotton.
 Ultimately, all of our experts recommended cotton, so we decided not to test these alternative fabrics.

 The sheets that we picked to test were generally the best rated and many were equally good in terms of quality.
-We allowed price and the technical lab testing results that distinguished the sheets by infinitesimal margins to determine which one was the winner.
 If one of our main picks doesn’t suit you, you might like one of the following.